wesbyte29/socket_chat/README.md

-A chat application made with socket.io in Node.js.
+A realtime chat application made with socket.io in Node.js.